keshav-c/stay-in-touch/README.md

-# Scaffold for social media app with Ruby on Rails
+# A social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+On a starter code base, for a Facebook like social media app, with Users, Posts, Comments and Likes, I implemented a Friendship feature along with a Timeline that shows posts of connected users.

 ## Built With